-Swelling caused in Black Cotton Soil during the rainy season, the structure has uplift pressure and generates heave in the foundations, plinth beams, ground floors of the buildings and canals, roads surfaces, etc and on shrinkage in the summer season, cracks created in walls, slabs, plinth protection, floors, etc.
+Swelling is caused in Black Cotton Soil during the rainy season, the structure has uplift pressure and generates heave in the foundations, plinth beams, ground floors of the buildings and canals, roads surfaces, etc, and on shrinkage in the summer season, cracks are created in walls, slabs, plinth protection, floors, etc.

-In rainy season Black cotton soil swell due to a higher percentage of clay.
+In the rainy season, Black cotton soil swells due to a higher percentage of clay.
 It swells during the rainy season and cracks in summer due to shrinkage.
-The cracks generally in the range of 100 mm to 150 mm wide and 0.5m to 2m deep.
+The cracks are generally in the range of 100 mm to 150 mm wide and 0.5m to 2m deep.

 Black Cotton Soil Definition

 The Black Cotton soils are highly compressible and have extremely low bearing capacity.
 The soils have great shrinkage and swelling characteristics.
 The shear strength of the soils is incredibly low.
 Black Cotton soil is also known as Expansive soil.

 Black cotton soil is the Indian name given to the expansive soil deposits.

 A large part of central India and a part of South India covering Madhya Pradesh, Maharashtra, Karnataka, Tamil Nadu, South Gujarat, and Utter Pradesh is covered with Black Cotton Soils.
 The covering is approximately 3,00,000 sq. km.
 These soils have been created from basalt or trap-rocks.
 These soils are very favorable for growing cotton.

 The soils are highly compressible and have extremely low bearing capacity.
 It is greatly tough to work with such soils.

 Lightly loaded structures are greatly susceptible to defects as a result of the volume changes in the soil.
 Under-reamed piles are considered largely suitable as foundations for buildings or houses and different light structures.
 These piles are carried to depths below the zone of seasonal deviation in water content.